-Despite guidelines recommending testing, patients with stage IV non-small cell lung cancer (NSCLC) who are treated in the community setting are undergoing EGFR/ALK biomarker testing.1
+It's never been more important to undergo NGS testing for treatable cancer growth driving mutations.
+Patients with a mutation can avoid chemotherapy and its side effects and benefit from treatment with a precision cancer medicine.
+Despite guidelines recommending testing, patients with stage IV non-small cell lung cancer (NSCLC) who are treated in the community setting are still not undergoing biomarker testing.1

 Doctors are currently conducting an observational study of stage IV NSCLC and extensive-disease SCLC in about 70 U.S. community cancer treatment centers to evaluate testing and treatment patterns.
 As part of this study the research team evaluated biopsy and biomarker testing practices in patients with stage IV NSCLC.

 The initial analyses of 1,542 patients has revealed that approximately 75% of patients with NSCLC are initially diagnosed with stage IV disease but only about 50% of patients are tested for ALK and about 60% receive testing for EGFR at any point during their care.